To satisfy the Sector Requirement, students must take a different course in each of the sectors, for a total of seven courses.

 The Sector Requirement may not be satisfied with advanced placement credit (including A-Levels, IB and other similar credit based on external examination).
 In addition, credit awarded by departmental exam can not be used to fulfill the Sector Requirement.

 - Students who receive an advanced placement credit or waiver in a Living World or Physical World field (physics, environmental science, psychology), and who take a more advanced course at Penn in that subject, may use the additional course to fulfill the relevant sector.
-In the case of psychology, students who receive an advanced placement waiver for PSYC 001 (Introduction to Experimental Psychology) or successfully complete PSYC 001 at Penn may use any odd-numbered 100-level psychology course to fulfill the relevant sector.

 - Pre-college credit, transfer credit, credit away and credit earned studying abroad may be counted toward the Sector Requirement only when departments award credit use the number of a Penn course approved for the Sector Requirement.